"In the end, we'll all become stories." - Margaret Atwood

 Currently, I am working on a second book set in Arnhem Land about the relationship between three key figures: a gay man, an Indigenous elder and a woman.
 I also write short stories and poetry and paint.

 As depicted clockwise in the images above, my muses are: Allan Bennett, Charmian Clift, Laurie Lee, then Isabel Allende and Margaret Atwood surrounding me.
 These five authors reflect the diverse sources and experiences I draw on.
-They "give me permission" to write about what I do and the way I do.
+They "give me permission" to write about what I do and the way that I do.

 "Write what should not be forgotten." - Isabel Allende